New Feature Exhibition in October September 15 2021

 About the Exhibition

-Donne Bitner has been represented by Arts on Douglas since 2004 and her work has been featured in 3 previous solo exhibitions.
+Donne Bitner has been represented by Arts on Douglas since 2004 and her work has been featured in three previous solo exhibitions.
 For this display, she has invited sculptor Cheryl Bogdanowitsch to exhibit alongside her in this two-person show.

 Donne Bitner is a mixed-media painter working primarily in acrylics.
 About her process she explains, “I like the freedom acrylics give me to work on canvas, wood, illustration board, and paper.
 I also love the textures that can be created with this medium.
 I use joint compound and gesso to build up the surface and I like to embellish with mark-making tools like charcoals, oil pastels, stencils, and stamps.”
 Donne’s subject matter pivots between landscapes and abstractions, but for this display, she is focusing on her abstract paintings.
 “I don’t think there is a harder subject matter than abstract painting,” Bitner explains, “There are no references.
 Everything must come from the artist’s imagination and their understanding of design.”
 Even though her paintings are abstract, she intuitively incorporates a range of representational elements.
 Chairs, houses, trees, and animals are often depicted, with birds playing a recurring role in her work.
 Bitner explains, “I don’t know why I keep returning to birds.
 Maybe it is because they symbolize life in a concrete world.”